The following information will explain how to enter the

 After establishing the priority enrollments, we rank all other applicants by their test scores; and begin from the top of the list to admit candidates who wish to enter the class.
 Candidates selected for the academy course will first attend a Pre-enrollment meeting where they will begin the process of signing forms, being fingerprinted thru the Live Scan system, etc. Next, the candidates will attend a mandatory twelve-hour Orientation Session which takes place six weeks prior to the beginning date of each academy course.

 Admitted candidates to the academy will meet again one month prior to the first day of the course in order to register for the course.
 Total tuition amounts to $1,380 plus registration fees.
-Tuition for the 2013 Fall semester will be $46 a unit.
+Tuition for the 2014 Spring semester will be $46 a unit.
 Tuition does not pay for your equipment, uniforms, ammunition or miscellaneous expenses .